trevrugg/trevrugg/README.md

 ---

 ## 📜 About Me
 I'm a recent graduate from the University of Washington with a B.S. in Mathematics and Computational Finance & Risk Management.
-I have aspirations of a career in pricing analytics, quantitative finance, actuarial science, and data analytics.
+I have aspirations of a career in pricing analytics, quantitative finance, actuarial science, or data analytics.
 My time in school was largely spent constructing proofs, coding, and serving as a three-year captain of the Washington Men's Gymnastics Team, a self-funded program that competes on the national level.

 ---